kids-first/kf-cbioportal-etl/docs/WHOLE_STUDY_IMPORT.md

                         Table with bucket name and keys to subset on -sp SBG_PROFILE, --sbg-profile SBG_PROFILE
                         sbg profile name.
-Leave blank if using AWS instead -c CBIO, --cbio CBIO  Add cbio manifest to limit downloads -ao, --active-only    Set to grab only active files.
+Leave blank if using AWS instead -c CBIO, --cbio CBIO  Add cbio manifest to limit downloads.
+Dn NOT use if using cbio_file_name_id file as the manifest -ao, --active-only    Set to grab only active files.
 Recommended.
   -rm, --rm-na          Remove entries where file_id and s3_path are NA.
-Useful for studies (like pbta_all) with external files not to be downloaded when using cbio_file_name input file
-                        as manifest
   -d, --debug           Just output manifest subset to see what would be grabbed -o, --overwrite       If set, overwrite if file exists
 ```